Obsessive Compulsive Disorder (OCD)

 It has been long established that Cognitive Behavioral Therapy (CBT), Exposure Response Prevention (ERP) and plenty of social support are critical in the treatment of Obsessive Compulsive Disorder.
 Within the supportive framework of an established therapeutic milieu, Hanbleceya incorporates a strong CBT approach into the treatment of program participants with Obsessive Compulsive Disorder as well as creating individualized, personal treatment plan elements that integrate specific ERP strategies.
 The structured therapeutic milieu allows for the opportunity for program members to learn much needed anxiety and impulse control skills while simultaneously learning how to build a solid network or of reliable social supports.

 Because loneliness and isolation are so common in this encumbering disorder, Hanbleceya’s focus on socialization and peer support is vital.
 It is also fairly common for family members to have unknowingly helped the person with Obsessive Compulsive Disorder become entrenched in compulsive behaviors as a way to avoid experiencing anxiety.
-An important element of treatment at Hanbleceya also involves working with family members to help gain a better understanding of his disorder as well as learn more effective ways to support their loved one.
+An important element of treatment at Hanbleceya also involves working with family members to help gain a better understanding of the disorder as well as learn more effective ways to support their loved one.